-Students who fail to meet the minimum published standards for attendance, grades, or conduct may, upon recommendation from their instructor, be placed on probation.
+Students who fail to meet the minimum published standards for attendance, grades, or conduct may be placed on probation.
 The Education Director and Student Services Manager will determine the length of the probationary period, which should reflect a reasonable period during which the deficiency can be corrected.
-When notified of their probationary status, the student will be advised that continued unsatisfactory progress will result in cancellation of enrollment.
+The student will be notified in writing of their probationary status and will be informed that persistent failure to adhere to policies related to attendance, grades, or conduct may lead to the cancellation of their enrollment.
 At the end of the probationary period, the student's progress will be reviewed, after which the probationary status may be removed, extended, or - if it appears unlikely that further progress is possible - enrollment may be terminated.
+If enrollment is terminated, the student will not graduate as scheduled.
 Refunds will be given in accordance with the school's refund policy (additional rules may apply for students receiving Federal Student Aid or Veterans Benefits).
 Students are prohibited from applying to additional programs if on probation.